dhanush72/dhanush72/README.md

 ## Hi I'm Dhanush <img src="https://user-images.githubusercontent.com/1303154/88677602-1635ba80-d120-11ea-84d8-d263ba5fc3c0.gif" width="28px" alt="hi">

 I am a Frontend Developer from India, Bangalore.
-I strive to create simple, original and impactful User Experiences in Web, Android, UI Designer and I enjoy turning design to code with beautiful and intuitive designs ❤️.
+I strive to create simple, original and impactful User Experiences and I enjoy turning design to code with beautiful and intuitive designs ❤️.

 - Creating responsive and intuitive user experiences for websites.
 - Designs and develops custom or proprietary frontend web applications using a combination of HTML, CSS, JavaScript, and other dynamic programming languages.